The go-ipfs config file is a JSON document located at $IPFS_PATH/config. It

 }'

-Host
+Host header.

 $ ipfs config --json Gateway.NoDNSLink false

-and resolving DNSLink at unknown hostnames (NoDNSLink: true
+and resolving DNSLink at unknown hostnames (NoDNSLink: true).

 Then, enable DNSLink gateway only for the specific hostname (for which data

-is already present on the node), without exposing any content-addressing Paths
+is already present on the node), without exposing any content-addressing Paths:

 “NoFetch”: true,